rubenosaka/ruben-gonzalez-cv/README.md

 - **Type safety** ensured at both compile-time and runtime
 - **Simplified data flow** from content modules to components

-### Creative Theme System
+### Theme System

-The theme switcher goes beyond standard light/dark modes, featuring creative themes like:

-- Death Metal
-- Unicorns
-- Horror Movies
-- Musical

-This demonstrates both technical capability and personality, making the portfolio memorable.
+The theme switcher provides light and dark modes with system preference detection, ensuring a consistent and professional appearance across all devices.

 ## Target Audiences